DFE-Digital/get-into-teaching-app/app/views/content/help-and-support.md

 image: "media/images/content/hero-images/0025.jpg"
 title_paragraph: We're here to answer your questions and provide advice about getting into teaching, whether you're just thinking about teaching or you're ready to apply.
 description: |-
-  Get help and support on getting into teaching by talking to a dedicated adviser, going to a teacher training event, or registering for relevant email updates.
+  Get help and support on getting into teaching by talking to a dedicated adviser, going to a teacher training event, or registering for tailored emails.
 navigation: 50
 layout: "layouts/minimal"
 feedback: true